symprofold/Domain_Separator/README.md

     run "/path_to_project/Domain_Separator/domain_separator.py"
     ```

 ## Output files
 Output FASTA files with domain sequences separated by line breaks are written into the folder `input/`.

+## Notes
+Domain_Separator can also process multiple input PDB files per run, it iterates through all PDB files in the folder `input/`.

 ## References